 To receive a Bachelor of Liberal Arts degree from Wheeling University, the student must complete a minimum of 120 credits.
-A written, self-designed, multi-disciplinary plan of study must be submitted and filed with the Registrar.
+A written, self-designed, multi-disciplinary plan of study must be approved by the Program Director and submitted and filed with the Office of the Registrar.
 This plan must clearly state why the combination of courses and disciplines forms a coherent, cohesive program of study that meets the individual's academic, professional, and personal goals, and is approved by the appropriate department chair.